haseebch1003/Restaurant-sales-analysis-/README.md

 ## Data Preparation and Validation

-The raw CSV file was imported into SQL Server where a dedicated database and table were created with appropriate data types.
+The raw CSV file was imported into SQL Server using Azure Data Studio, where a dedicated database and table were created with appropriate data types.

 Validation steps included: